ivokovachki/ivokovachki/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-### About Me
+## About Me 👋
-I am a highly disciplined and ambitious individual with a strong sense of responsibility, adaptability, and loyalty.
-These qualities have helped me achieve academic excellence and excel in sports, where I am a 5-time National Champion in rowing.
+Hey there!
+I'm a highly disciplined and ambitious person who thrives on challenges and continuous learning.
+Responsibility, adaptability, and loyalty are values I hold close, and they’ve helped me achieve excellence both academically and in sports where I’m proud to be a 5-time National Champion in rowing 🚣‍♂️🏆.

-Passionate about computer technology, I have been actively improving my knowledge and skills for the past three years.
-Currently, I am focused on C++ and preparing for the C++ Certified Associate Programmer (CPA) certification.
+My passion for computer technology has been driving me for the past three years, and I’m always looking to expand my skills.
+Right now, I’m diving deep into C++, working toward my C++ Certified Associate Programmer (CPA) certification.

-### Education
+## 🎓 Education
--University of Mining and Geology "St. Ivan Rilski" (2025 - Present)
+🎓 University of Mining and Geology "St. Ivan Rilski" (2025 - Present)

-1st Year Computer Technologies in Engineering
+Computer Technologies in Engineering 💻

-  Excellence in Mathematics and Programming
+Strongest subjects: Mathematics & Programming ✨

--2nd Secondary School "Emilian Stanev" (Graduated 2024)
+🏫 2nd Secondary School "Emilian Stanev" (Graduated 2024)

-  Class Valedictorian, Top 5 in the graduating class
+Class Valedictorian, Top 5 in my graduating class 🎖️

-  School Flag Bearer
+Honored as the School Flag Bearer 🇧🇬

-### Experience & Certifications
+## 🏅 Experience & Certifications
 Completed Courses:

-Java Basics (SoftUni)
+Java Basics (SoftUni) ☕

-Python Basics (SoftUni)
+Python Basics (SoftUni) 🐍

-Cybersecurity (ISC2 CC - Certified in Cybersecurity)
+Cybersecurity (ISC2 CC - Certified in Cybersecurity) 🔒

 Currently preparing for:

-C++ Certified Associate Programmer (CPA)
+C++ Certified Associate Programmer (CPA) 🏗️

-### Technical Skills
+## 🛠️ Technical Skills
-C++ (Primary focus)
+C++ (Primary focus) 🚀

 Java, Python